resource-watch/slate/source/includes/api/_areas_v2.md

 In case of success a 200 OK response is returned, and all the areas that match the update criteria (belonging to one of the geostores provided in the request body) will be returned.

+### Email notifications

 After updating the areas, for each area that was updated which has a valid email associated and its status updated to `saved`, an email will be sent to the user to let them know that the area is ready to be viewed.

+Emails are sent using [Sparkpost](https://www.sparkpost.com/) - so, for the emails to be sent, there should exist templates in Sparkpost ready to be sent, taking into account the different languages supported by the Areas service:

+  * `dashboard-complete-zh` (Mandarin)
+  * `dashboard-complete-pt-br` (Brazilian Portuguese)
+  * `dashboard-complete-id` (Indonesian)
+  * `dashboard-complete-fr` (French)
+  * `dashboard-complete-es-mx` (Spanish)
+  * `dashboard-complete-en` (English)

-The following parameters are provided to the email service and can be used in the construction of the email:
+In order to build your templates on Sparkpost, you can use variable interpolation to customize the emails sent taking into account the area that is being processed/has been processed.
+While building the `dashboard-complete-*` emails, the following variables are provided and can be used in the construction of the email body:

 * `id` : the ID of the area.
 * `name` : the name of the area.